jdmmans/Cleaned_up_scripts/README.md

 # scripts
-A place where I store various backend scripts for making programs work on spartan, R scripts for visualising data
+Various backend scripts for making programs work on the HPC spartan, R scripts for visualising data, Ecclectic mix of Python scripts, and hybrid SQLite pandas example

-SQLite was written in a Jupyter notebook using SQLAchemy